-As an 8-year-old digital product studio, Oursky has worked with a number of great clients on building great products.
-Throughout the journey, we have learnt a lot in refining our MVP approach and process for developing minimum viable products (MVP).
-These learning experiences helped us build mobile apps for our clients that are featured by the App Store and loved by users, and get millions of downloads and active users, and loved by users.
+As an eight-year-old software development company, Oursky has worked with a number of clients on building great digital products.
+Throughout our journey, we learned a lot in refining our approach and process for developing minimum viable products (MVP).
+These learning experiences helped us build mobile apps for our clients that are featured by the App Store and loved by users, and get millions of downloads and active users.

-We would love to share one of the journeys – Jamn Multi-Tool, featured by Apple App Store in different countries, which was selected as Best of 2013 in Music Category.
+We would love to share one of our journeys: the development of Jamn Multi-Tool, which was featured by the Apple App Store in different countries and was selected as Best of 2013 in Music Category.

 It all started with an MVP

 Most of our clients want to build a huge product.
-Problem is there are always many assumptions when you build a product: you assume you know what your users are looking for, you assume how the design should work, you assume a marketing strategy works for your target user.
-Yet, if your assumptions do not work, your huge investment would give little return.
+The problem is that there are always many presumptions: You assume you know what your users are looking for, how the design should work, and the marketing strategy that will work for your target user.
+If your assumptions do not work, your huge investment would give little return.

 That’s where MVP can prove useful.
 It pushes startups to test assumptions with minimal effort.
 It is what we encourage every single one of our customers to do.
 In the case of the Jamn Multi-Tool, our client already got a paper prototype and conducted tests with potential users.
 What we did was to digitize the MVP and see how well it worked on an iPhone.

 This is what we got for the MVP version.
 With this level of engineering, we believed it was enough to test out how well the digital version of a chord wheel worked for musicians.